GoogleCloudPlatform/ml-pipeline-generator-python/README.md

 Create a Kubeflow Pipelines instance on [AI Platform Pipelines](https://console.cloud.google.com/ai-platform/pipelines).
 Once the instance is provisioned, note down the hostname (Dashboard URL).

+## End to end tutorial notebook
+You can view the notebook [here](https://github.com/GoogleCloudPlatform/ml-pipeline-generator-python/examples/getting_started_notebook.ipynb) which can run on your local jupyter  notebook, Cloud AI Platform and Colab.
+This takes you through how a typical user would leverage this solution.

 ## Cloud AI Platform Demo
 This demo uses the scikit-learn model in `examples/sklearn/model/sklearn_model.py` to create a training module to run on